Android 18: In Dragon Ball Z

-In the timeline that Future Trunks comes from, 17 and 18 are mass murderers whereas the main timeline versions of the pair never killed innocents.
+In the timeline that Future Trunks comes from, 17 and 18 are mass murderers, whereas the main timeline versions of the pair never killed innocents.
 They are identical in appearance to the versions of the two in the present timeline, Android 18 wearing the ensemble she wore in the main timeline upon her activation by Dr. Gero.
-Within the months of their release, shortly after the death of Goku, they kill their timeline's versions of Piccolo, Vegeta, Krillin, Yamcha, Tien and Yajirobe, Gohan managing to escape.
+Within the months of their release, shortly after the death of Goku, they kill their timeline's versions of Piccolo, Vegeta, Krillin, Yamcha, Tien, and Yajirobe, with Gohan managing to escape.
 Several years later, they kill Gohan and then nearly kill Trunks three years later when he confronts the pair during one of their killing sprees.
 When Trunks returns from the past, now vastly stronger than he was in their previous encounter as a result of his training, she shows interest in finally ending his life after he confronts her and Android 17, but is killed by him instead.

 Seven years later in the main timeline, she has married Krillin and has a daughter with him named Marron (マーロン, Māron).
 She convinces Krillin to participate in the 25th Tenka'ichi Budōkai for the money along with her.
 Thanks to a lack of interest in being exposed as super-powered, she disguises her strength in hitting the Punching Machine, hitting it lightly and thereby altering who she is matched to fight.
 During the competition, she competes against Goten and Trunks when the pair enter the competition as Mighty Mask (マイティマスク, Maiti Masuku), having stolen the identity of another competitor.
 After the duo reveal themselves by transforming into Super Saiyans, Android 18 wins the match by default, advancing to the next round against Mr. Satan, who she outclasses in strength, but throws the fight nonetheless after she secretly arranged to have the prize money shared with him so as not to ruin his reputation.
 After Majin Boo is released, thanks to the energy used by both Goku and Vegeta while the two fought, Android 18 joins the others in searching for the Dragon Balls to resurrect everyone killed by Vegeta and resides at Dende's while taking refuge.
 After Boo finds them the following day, kills the majority of people on Earth and escapes the Room of Spirit and Time, leaving Gotenks and Piccolo inside, Android 18 is killed alongside her daughter when they are simultaneously turned into chocolate, being eaten by him afterward.
 She is later brought back to life and gives energy to Goku's Genki-dama, successfully destroying Majin Boo.
 Ten years later, 18 is last seen attending another Tenkaichi Budōkai.